PERC-Lab/PAcT/README.md

 ## Cite

-If you use this code academically, please cite our work
+If you use this code academically, please cite our work.
+You can read the complete work [here](https://dl.acm.org/doi/abs/10.1145/3507657.3528543)

 ```
 @inproceedings{jain2022pact,